 - Oxalis — This stubborn weed resembles a clover with the addition of tiny yellow flowers.
 It is difficult to get rid of this weed as even just a small fragment left behind can re-establish itself in almost any soil condition.

 - Morning Glory — It takes multiple applications to effectively kill the root system of a morning glory weed.
 A single spray may kill the plant above ground, however, there are dormant buds along the whole root system and morning glory will come back as soon as that part of the root makes it to the surface.

 Common Types of Lawn Weeds

 The above list is the most common type of lawn weeds; however, there are dozens more that may be growing in your yard.
 Do you need help to identify them?
 For a complete listing of all noxious weeds in Utah, check out this online field guide provided by Utah State University Extension.

-How Big League Lawns Help Control Common Lawn Weeds
+Big League Lawns Will Help You Control Common Lawn Weeds